michellephung/CSVtoCloudant/readme.md

 [<img src="screenshots/jsonview.png">](https://michellephung.github.io/CSVtoCloudant/)

 File Will Fail to Load if:
-- incorrect Name or Password or Database
+- Incorrect Name or Password or Database
 - CORS is not enabled user's account